“How Much Does a Website Cost?” And Other Pricing Questions

 So I asked 40 of Folyo’s designers to answer a couple questions about their pricing strategies, and I hope the results will help you get a better picture of design prices.

-- The sample size was very small (40 designers).
+- The sample size was fairly small (40 designers).
 Keep this in mind while viewing the results.

 - Folyo only selects experienced and skilled designers.
 So yes, you can probably find cheaper prices elsewhere (but not better designers!).

 - Folyo is an international site, and this plays a big role in pricing.
 A designer in Bangalore will not charge the same as a similarly skilled designer living in San Francisco.
 That does not mean you should always with the cheaper designer, since other factors (time difference, cultural differences, etc.) will also come into play.

 The logo is often a startup’s first contact with a designer.
 You need something that will look good for next month’s big presentation, and you need it fast.
 But how much will it cost you?

 Although survey results show you can get a logo done for less than $500, I would be careful with such a bargain.
 A logo will often represent your company for many years to come, and will set the tone for your whole communication.

 Plus, despite what many people think, a logo is not the same thing as a brand.
 Paying a higher price often means that the designer will not only come up with a logo, but think about what it means and how it can be used in different contexts (online, print, video, etc.) and provide different versions (color, black & white, etc.).

 So altogether, I would say $1000 is a good starting price point for most logos.

 The homepage (or landing page) is usually the next step.
 It’s a more time-consuming job, so the prices are starting to creep up.
 Depending on the complexity, you’ll pay anything from $500 for a simple teaser to $2000 for a full-featured landing page introducing your product (think Basecamp’s homepage).